dstarobin/PUI2015_dstarobin/HW8/yuqiaocen.md

 1. Limit x and y axis range so they begin at 0.
 2. Add units to axis titles (dollars).
-3. Although this is an exact reproduction of what was due for a homework with the colors altered, I wouldn't know what "My regression line" is, or how/ why it's different than the other regression lines.
+3. Although this is a reproduction of one of our homeworks, I wouldn't otherwise know what "My regression line" is, or how/ why it's different than the other regression lines.
 4. Add a title.
 5. What data is the "analytic regression" done on?
 6. The "With" should be removed from "With all incomes".